Information for students

 - you must be able to attend the three group meetings.

-Students should apply for departmental permission via Sydney Student.
+You should apply for departmental permission in Sydney Student.

-Applications open on Tuesday 8 December 2015 and will be determined on a first-come first-served basis subject to departmental approval (eligibility criteria).
+Applications open on 7 December 2016 and will be determined on a first-come first-served basis subject to departmental approval (eligibility criteria).
 If the enrolment quota is filled, a waiting list will be kept in case places become available.

 The student editorial committee of the Sydney Law Review comprises students admitted to the course.
 Students will gain valuable experience in legal research, writing, and publishing.